Top 25 Famous Lakes in Pakistan | Ultimate Travel Guide

 Saral Lake Pakistan

-12. Upper Kachura Lake Skardu:
+12. Upper Kachura Lake Skardu

 Upper Kachura Lake Skardu